rmagatti/auto-session/README.md

 ### Last Session

 This optional feature enables the keeping track and loading of the last session.
-This loading of a last session happens only when a `SessionRestore` could not find a session for the current dir.
+The last session is only loaded at startup if there isn't already a session for the current working directory.
 This feature can come in handy when starting Neovim from a GUI for example.

 :warning: If the directory does not exist, default directory will be used and an error message will be printed.